CPMpy/cpmpy/docs/modeling.md

 print(cons)

 m = cp.Model(cons)  # any model created
+# visually inspect that the constraints match what you wanted to express
+# e.g. if you wrote `all(x)` instead of `cp.all(x)` it will contain 'True' instead of the conjunction
 print(m)

 s = cp.SolverLookup.get("ortools")
-print(s.transform(m.constraints))  # print the list of constraints after solver-specific transformations
+# feed the constraints one-by-one
+for c in m.constraints:
+    s += c  # add the constraints incrementally until you hit the error
 ```

-If that is not sufficient, have a look at our detailed [Debugging guide](how_to_debug.md).
+If that is not sufficient or you want to debug an unexpected (non)solution, have a look at our detailed [Debugging guide](how_to_debug.md).

 ## Selecting a solver

-The default solver is ortools CP-SAT, an award winning constraint solver.
+The default solver is OR-Tools CP-SAT, an award winning constraint solver.
 But CPMpy supports multiple other solvers: a MIP solver (gurobi), SAT solvers (those in PySAT), the Z3 SMT solver, even a knowledge compiler (PySDD) and any CP solver supported by the text-based MiniZinc language.

 See the full list of solvers known by CPMpy with: